RandanCSS/randan/README.md

 predictions = chaid.predict(node=True, interaction=True)
 ```
 #### Module `scrapingYouTube`
 This module aggregates seven YouTube API methods: search, videos, commentThreads & comments, channels, playlists & playlistItems.
 The module automatically stores its output in Excel and JSON files logically organized by relevant folders.
-You only need to call the necessary class:
+You only need to call the necessary module:
 ```python
 from randan.scrapingYouTube import scrapingYouTube